 Teacher Substitute Provisions are included for both projected sick and personal leave as well as for professional staff development leave.
-Ten days per year per teacher FTE are projected for sick and personal leave.
+Ten days per year per teacher FTE are projected for all forms of leave.
+For each day of leave per teacher FTE, \$200 has been assumed for Teacher Substitute Provisions.
+The table below shows the projected Teacher Substitute Provisions.